PandiaJason/contrackts-docs/README.md

 # Contrackts - A Blockchain-based End-to-End Traceability

-**Notice:** This is a proof of concept for utilizing Blockchain as a service for any end-to-end traceability.
+**Notice:** This is a proof of concept for utilizing Blockchain as a service for end-to-end traceability.
+However, it can be built to integrate total supply chain components into it.

 - Contracts provide end-to-end bloackchain solutions to help businesses enhance transparency, efficiency, and innovation across complex ecosystems.
 - It utilizes the power of smart contracts and a web framework for seamless product traceability.